Peer Reviewed Open Access Journal

 Abdullahi, A. (2018).
 Erosion effect on soil physical properties in selected farmlands in Gidan Kwano, Niger State.
 Journal of Horticulture and Plant Research, 2, 10-22.

-Abegunde, A. A., Adeyinka, S. A., Olawuni, P. O., & Oluodo, O. A. (2006, October).
-An Assessment of the Socio Economic Impacts of Soil Erosion in South-Eastern Nigeria.
-In Shaping the change XXIII FIG Congress Munich, Germany.
+Abegunde, A. A., Adeyinka, S. A., Olawuni, P. O., & Oluodo, O. A. (2006).
+An assessment of the socio-economic impacts of soil erosion in South-Eastern Nigeria.
+In Shaping the change: XXIII FIG Congress.
+Munich, Germany: International Federation of Surveyors (FIG).

 Adekalu, K. O., Olorunfemi, I. A., & Osunbitan, J. A. (2007).
 Grass mulching effect on infiltration, surface runoff and soil loss of three agricultural soils in Nigeria.
 Bioresource technology, 98(4), 912-917.